feslima/metacontrol/docsrc/source/intro.rst

 ----------------------

 **Additional prerequisites**:

     * A conda installation from either `Anaconda <https://www.anaconda.com/>`_ or `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_;

 **Steps**:

 #.
-Create the virtual environment:
+Create the virtual environment.

     You will need to create a conda environment exclusively for *Metacontrol* and install the `Python interpreter <https://www.python.org/>`_ via the following conda prompt command::